DevilAguo0/hiddify/How-to-configure-Hiddify-panel-properly.md

 * Commas can be used to add other ports.
 Also, you should only use cloudflare's http ports.
 For example, 80,8080.
 [More information about cloudflare ports](https://developers.cloudflare.com/fundamentals/get-started/reference/network-ports/)

-### TLS settings
+#### TLS settings
 In this section you can set TLS.

 It is possible to enable or disable the TLS protocol in this section.
-    In addition, you can specify the ports used in this regard, port 443 cannot be changed, but you can add other Cloudflare https ports, which can be separated by commas.
+    In addition, you can specify the ports used in this regard, port 443 cannot be changed, but you can add other Cloudflare HTTPS ports, which can be separated by commas.
 For example, 443,2053.
 [More information about cloudflare ports](https://developers.cloudflare.com/fundamentals/get-started/reference/network-ports/)

-### Shadowsocks settings
+#### Shadowsocks settings
 ShadowSax FakeTLS is a simple obfuscation method that encapsulates data in a TLS packet to fool the filter.